 - It is not simple as it may appear, initially, it is likely that you experience pain / discomfort (it is quite normal)

-- We must remain completely motionless (if we can do it in front of a mirror it is perfect)
+- You must remain completely motionless (if you can practice in front of a mirror it is perfect)

 - Try to understand the meaning of each stance, you have to seek for absolute balance, effectivity, symmetry and stability